Investigating the effect of electronic correlation on transport properties and phononic states of Vanadium: Computational details

 \section{Computational details}

-The density functional theory (DFT) based calculations are carried out using WIEN2k package\cite{{blaha2020wien2k}}.
+The density functional theory (DFT) based calculations are carried out using WIEN2k package\cite{blaha2020wien2k}.
 The non-magnetic calculations of electronic and phononic properties of Vanadium (V) are performed using full-potential linearized augmented plane wave (FP-LAPW) method.
 Local density approximation (LDA)\cite{Perdew} is used as exchange-correlation functional in these calculations.
 The space group and lattice constant for V are taken as \textit{Im$\bar{3}$m} and 3.024 \AA, respectively\cite{sihi2020detailed}.
 Furthermore, the Wyckoff position and the muffin-tin sphere radius for V atom are taken as $(0, 0, 0)$ and 2.0 Bohr, respectively.
 The self-consistent ground state energy calculations are performed over a \textit{k}-mesh size of 10$\times$10$\times$10 with the charge convergence limit set to $10^{-4}$ Ry/Bohr.
 The temperature-dependent DFT+dynamical mean field theory (DMFT) computations are carried out using embedded DMFT functional (eDMFTF) code\cite{PRBhaule}, which is interfaced with WIEN2k package.
 The ground state energy is computed in a self-consistent way over a \textit{k}-mesh size of 66$\times$66$\times$66.
 For these calculations, the energy convergence limit and the charge convergence limit are set to $10^{-3}$ Ry/Bohr and $10^{-4}$ Ry/Bohr, respectively.
-The value of $U=2.6$ eV is taken from the literature\cite{sihi2020detailed} and the value of $J=0.61$ eV is calculated by Yukawa screening method\cite{PhysRevLett.115.256402}. `exactd' method is used to avoid the double-counting issue\cite{PhysRevLett.115.196403}.
-The continuous time quantum Monte Carlo method is used as an impurity solver in these calculations\cite{PhysRevB.75.155113}.
+The value of $U=2.6$ eV is taken from the literature\cite{sihi2020detailed} and the value of $J=0.61$ eV is calculated by Yukawa screening method\cite{PhysRevLett.115.256402}.
+The exact double counting method is used to avoid the double-counting issue\cite{PhysRevLett.115.196403}.
+The continuous time quantum Monte Carlo (CTQMC) method is used as an impurity solver in these calculations\cite{PhysRevB.75.155113}.
+This CTQMC method is implemented in the eDMFTF code\cite{PRBhaule}.
 Also, the maximum entropy analytical continuation method is used to obtain the spectral function in real axis\cite{PhysRevLett.115.196403}.
 Density of states (DOS) and eigenvalues are calculated over a dense \textit{k}-mesh size of 300$\times$300$\times$300.
 These eigenvalues are further used to calculate the electronic transport properties using TRACK code\cite{sihi2021track}, which is interfaced with eDMFTF code.
-It is important to mention here that before computing the temperature-dependent transport properties, a \textit{k}-mesh convergence test has been performed over these properties at 300 K. Corresponding data is mentioned in Table \ref{tabb}.
-The DFT and DFT+DMFT based phonon calculations are carried out for a 2$\times$2$\times$2 supercell using PHONOPY package\cite{togo}.
-The DFT based force calculations are performed over a \textit{k}-mesh size of 12$\times$12$\times$12 using WIEN2k package with the force convergence limit set to $10^{-5}$ Ry/Bohr.
-Furthermore, DMFT based force calculations are performed at 300 K using eDMFTF code.
+In the DFT+DMFT calculations, the Fermi energy is found to be 7.9911 eV.
+Using this Fermi energy, the velocity matrix is calculated via optic module of WIEN2k package\cite{blaha2020wien2k} over a dense \textit{k}-mesh size of 300$\times$300$\times$300.